Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Experiments

-We apply our framework to a vision-based ground robot, navigating unknown indoor office environments \cite{bansal2020combining}.
-The robot uses a CNN-based policy with a model-based low-level controller.
-It receives RGB images, ego-velocities, and a goal position, and outputs acceleration commands for the robot.
-We record robot rollouts in the Stanford office environment \cite{stanford_office} and extract front-view image sequences.
-Colliding trajectories comprise our failure dataset $D$, which we use for clustering.
+We apply our framework to a vision-based ground robot navigating previously unseen indoor office environments \cite{bansal2020combining}.
+The robot employs a CNN-based policy with a model-based low-level controller, receiving RGB images, ego-velocities, and a goal position as inputs and outputting acceleration commands.
+We record robot rollouts in the simulated Stanford office environment \cite{stanford_office} and extract front-view image sequences.
+Trajectories resulting in collisions constitute the failure dataset $D$.